Greyhound Enrichment Volunteer - Seymour

 All greyhounds adopted from GAP are de-sexed, vaccinated, microchipped, wormed and health checked.

-Chilli ARP
+Rigger ARP

 This dog is part of our Assisted Rehoming Program (ARP).
-We have behavioural and health assessed this lovely dog, and they will remain with their racing owners until they find an adoptive home, at which point they are brought back into GAP.
-This means that should you be interested in adopting this dog, we are bringing the dog into GAP on the understanding that you will be adopting this particular dog, and no other dogs currently in our care.
+ARP dogs are kept with their racing owners until they find an adoptive home, at which point they are brought back into GAP.
+This means that should you be interested in adopting this dog, we are bringing the dog into GAP on the understanding that you will be adopting them.
+As such, you will not be able to meet any other dogs, as you otherwise would be able to.